 If students earn less than a 2.00 GPA for credits completed while in academic observation status, they are placed on academic dismissal.
-Students meeting the cumulative GPA requirement for
+Students meeting the cumulative GPA requirement for good standing are not suspended or dismissed under this policy.

 Academic Dismissal: Dismissal may be permanent.
 The College reserves the right to deny enrollment to students on academic dismissal.
 Intervention: Registration holds are placed on students' records.
 Students on academic dismissal are not allowed to register or attend credit classes for one year.
-After an absence of one year, students on dismissal may petition for readmission through an advocacy or DSS counselor.
+After an absence of one year, students on dismissal may petition for re-admission through an advocacy or DSS counselor.